fmagallanes97/reconciliation_api/README.md

 # Reconciliation API

-A robust Elixir application for syncing and reconciling transactions between an external source and an internal database.
+Elixir app for syncing and reconciling transactions between an external source and an internal database.
 Includes a CLI audit tool for reporting missing transactions.
+See [CHALLENGE.md](./CHALLENGE.md) for the problem description and more context.

 ## Overview